 Baxter served as executive-produced on her television series "The Faculty" for ABC.
 She performed in the same capacity on a number of her own movies for television, including "My Breast," "Betrayed: The Story of Three Women;" "Darkness Before Dawn;" and "The Long Journey Home."

 On TV and in life, Baxter has devoted much of her time to speaking out on issues about which she is passionate.
-For hospitals, private organizations, women's auxiliaries and the National Institutes of Health, Meredith has spoken on a variety of topics, including breast cancer, domestic abuse, alcoholism and recovery, LGBT issues and, most recently, pro-choice and women's rights.
+For hospitals, private organizations, women's auxiliaries and the National Institutes of Health, Meredith has spoken on a variety of topics, including breast cancer, domestic violence and abuse, substance abuse/alcoholism, addiction and recovery,and women's rights.

 Because life has been kind to her as a breast cancer survivor, Baxter was looking for a way to share the good fortune.
 She decided to take her concern about breast cancer prevention into the business area.
 She created the Meredith Baxter Foundation for Breast Cancer Research.
 The intent is that funding will go toward prevention and research, including the funding of free mammograms for low-income women.

 In 2011 Meredith released her autobiography, "Untied: A Memoir of Family, Fame, and Floundering."
 She is the mother of five grown children and lives with her partner in Santa Monica, California.